 > 45% total energy

 Hypoglycaemia is a potential risk of low-carbohydrate diets.
 Transient elevations in uric acid with associated exacerbations of gout and kidney stones have been documented.
 Higher protein content in low-carb diets may potentially impact renal function.
-Evidence to-date in patients with diabetes have not shown any worsening renal function after short-term follow-up, but the long-term effects on chronic renal disease are unknown.
-The long-term effects on cardiovascular disease also need further evaluation.
+Evidence to date in patients with diabetes has not shown any worsening renal function after short-term follow-up, but the long-term effects on chronic renal disease are unknown.
+The long-term effects of cardiovascular disease also need further evaluation.

 A word about diets